A mutation-selection model for general genotypes with recombination: Concave selective costs: Existence and stability of equilibria

 where the operator $D''$ is the analogue of the operator $D$ when the selective cost $S$ is replaced by the selective cost $S''$.
 We conclude that $\nu(A)-D'' \rho_{u}'' (A)\ge 0$ for all $u\ge 0$, and so

-Since $D'' \rho$ is continuous in $\rho$ by Lemma~\ref{lem1}, it follows that the integrand on the right-hand side converges to $\nu(A)-D'' \rho_{*}''(A)$, which must then be $0$.
+Since $D'' \rho$ is continuous in $\rho$ by Lemma~\ref{L:FLip}, it follows that the integrand on the right-hand side converges to $\nu(A)-D'' \rho_{*}''(A)$, which must then be $0$.
 Since this is true for all Borel sets $A$, it would follow that $\rho_{*}''$ would be an equilibrium for the dynamical system with selective cost $S''$, contradicting the fact that no such equilibrium exists. \end{proof}

-The monotone growth of systems with concave fitness cost functions allows us to derive a simple sufficient condition for stability of the ``minimum equilibrium'' $\rho_{*}$ --- the fixed point to which the process converges when started from 0.
+The monotone growth of systems with concave fitness cost functions allows us to derive a simple sufficient condition for stability of the ``minimum equilibrium'' $\rho_{*}$, that is, the fixed point to which the dynamical system converges when started from $0$.
 We know that all trajectories that start strictly below $\rho_{*}$ converge asymptotically to $\rho_{*}$.
 Since the vector field vanishes at $\rho_{*}$, this implies that the derivative of the vector field $-D_{\rho_{*}} F[\eta] \cdot \rho_{*} - F_{\rho_{*}} \cdot \eta$ is nonpositive for all positive directions $\eta$.
-The equilibrium is box stable if this nonpositivity extends to a neighborhood of $\rho_{*}$, which can be guaranteed if the derivative is actually bounded away from 0, measured by its Radon-Nikodym derivative with respect to $\nu$.

-\begin{theorem} (i) Suppose the selective cost function satisfies the conditions of Theorem~\ref{T:increasing_condition}, and the curve $(\rho_{t})_{t \ge 0}$, started at $\rho_{0}=0$, converges to a finite fixed point $\rho_{*}$.
+The equilibrium is box stable if this nonpositivity extends to a neighborhood of $\rho_{*}$, which can be guaranteed if the derivative is actually bounded away from 0, measured by its Radon-Nikodym derivative with respect to $\nu$. \begin{theorem} \begin{itemize} \item[(a)] Suppose that the selective cost function satisfies the conditions of Theorem~\ref{T:increasing_condition}, and the curve $(\rho_{t})_{t \ge 0}$, started at $\rho_{0}=0$, converges to a finite fixed point $\rho_{*}$.
 Suppose further that